michaelliangau/culturestridethink/_posts/2020-05-15-culturestride-language-updates-may-2020.md

 ---
 We've been quite busy here the last couple of weeks building out our core product and experimenting with a little too many ideas on how to make the language learning experience better for everyone.

-United under our <a href="http://culturestride.com/mission" target="_blank">grand mission</a>, I'm happy to share some updates on what's been going on behind the curtains!
+United under our grand mission, I'm happy to share some updates on what's been going on behind the curtains!

 ## What's out